geoschem/GCClassic/docs/source/building-gc/compile-geos-chem.rst

 .. option:: -DRUNDIR=/path/to/run/directory

-   Defines the path tho the run directory.
+   Defines the path to the run directory.

-   In this example, our build directory is a subfolder of the run directory, so we can use :option:`-DRUNDIR=..`.
+   In this example, our build directory is a subfolder of the run directory, so we can use :envvar:`-DRUNDIR=..`.
 If your build directory is somewhere else, then specify the path to the run directory as an absolute path.